-DHF1000-7031/1
+US EP Pt Brief Summary DHF1000-7032/1

+© 2015-2022 LivaNova, PLC, London, UK.
+All rights reserved.
 All trademarks and trade names are the property of LivaNova or the property of LivaNova's consolidated subsidiaries and are protected under applicable intellectual property laws.
 Solely for convenience, LivaNova's trademarks and trade names may appear without the ® or TM symbols, but such references are not intended to indicate in any way that LivaNova will not assert, to the fullest extent under applicable law, LivaNova's rights to these trademarks and trade names.
-Prior permission from Livanova is required for the use or reproduction of such intellectual property rights.
+Prior permission from LivaNova is required for the use or reproduction of such intellectual property rights.